 If we remove from C the degree-1 vertices of the turning point, the remaining tree is a caterpillar.
 It is easy to see that a caterpillar is biconvex, and therefore both partitions of C have an ordering satisfying the adjacency property.
-If we restore the degree-1 vertices, irrespective of their positions in the ordering of the partition to which they belong, they do not disturb the adjacency property of the ordering of the other partition.
+If we restore the degree-1 vertices, irrespective of their position in the ordering of their partition, they do not disturb the adjacency property of the ordering of the other partition.
 Thus C is a convex tree.

-If we set the values of Δ and p such that $\Delta = 2 \times (m(D+2)-2)$ and p > 2n(D+4), C can be constructed in time polynomial in n, m, and D; and it can be shown that the tasks in T can be scheduled on the m processors if and only if C has a bandwidth of k = p + 1 + 2n.
-In fact, this proof is exactly the same as the proof of Theorem I, except only for a slight difference in the structure of the turning point.
+We will set the values of Δ and p such that $\Delta = 2 \times (m(D + 2) - 2)$ and p > 2n(D + 4).
+Then C can be constructed in time polynomial in n, m, and D. It remains to be shown that the tasks in T can be scheduled on the m processors if and only if C has a bandwidth of k = p + 1 + 2n.
+In fact, apart from the difference in the structure of the turning point, this part of the proof is exactly the same as Lemmas 2 and 3 of [10].
 Therefore, we shall only briefly describe the idea of the proof here.
-For a detailed treatment, we refer to Monien [9].
+For a detailed treatment, we refer to Monien [10].